Highway Work Zone Accidents in West Virginia

 Roadway workers are placed at constant risk of injury.
 The job involves heavy machinery and dangerous equipment that can inflict catastrophic and fatal injuries if poorly designed, inadequately maintained or negligently operated.
 In addition, negligent drivers who speed, drive drunk or use their cell phones can cause serious job hazards.
 Ill-constructed roads also contribute to the dangers.

-The Calwell Practice, LC focuses exclusively on injury recovery.
+Calwell Luce diTrapano PLLC, LC focuses exclusively on injury recovery.
 Our lawyers advocate for workers’ rights to safety.
 Your employer and the drivers who travel by your work zone can take simple measures to avoid accidents.
 We hold them accountable if you are injured because of their actions or omissions.

 Highway work zone injury statistics